shug3502/lazychromosomes/README.md

       summarise(max_laziness=max(laziness,na.rm=T))

 To use with your own data, first track a movie using the kinetochore tracking software [KiT](https://doi.org/10.1093/bioinformatics/btw087) available from [github](https://github.com/cmcb-warwick/KiT)
-Export the tracks as a csv file using ``kitMakeAnalysisTable''.
-These can be loaded and processed in R using the ``process_jobset'' function.
+Export the tracks from MATLAB as a csv file using ``kitMakeAnalysisTable``.
+These tracks can be loaded and processed in R using the ``lazychromosomes::process_jobset`` function.